NCHD Establishes 2000 Literacy Centers Nationwide - UrduPoint

 NCHD Establishes 2000 Literacy Centers Nationwide

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Dec, 2019 ) :National Commission for Human Development (NCHD) so far established 2000 'Literacy Centers' in all provinces including Gilgit Baltistan (GB) and Azad Jammu and Kashmir (AJK) to increase literacy rate in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Dec, 2019 ) :National Commission for Human Development (NCHD) so far established 2000 'Literacy Centers' in all provinces including Gilgit-Baltistan (GB) and Azad Jammu and Kashmir (AJK) to increase literacy rate in the country.

-To main stream the Madaris in line with the modern curriculum, 100 schools have also been established with 100 teachers and enrolled around 3142 students, recognizing the fact that adult literacy is the key to improve standard of living and quality of human resources, an official of NCHD told APP on Friday.
+To main stream the Madaris in line with the modern curriculum, 100 schools have also been established with 100 teachers and enrolled around 3142 students, recognizing the fact that adult literacy is the key to improve standard of living and quality of human resources, an official of NCHD told APP.

 NCHD set upped adult literacy centers in local communities providing basic literacy skills to the individuals (especially women) between the age group of 11-45, who were either never enrolled before or dropped out, he added.